A Statistical View of Column Subset Selection: Applications

 \subsubsection{Reducing Survey Length via Our Procedure}

-In recent years, psychologists have been increasingly interested in creating shorter versions of existing surveys.
-A survey paper from 2013 \cite{Kruyen} found that, among the 2273 articles that appeared in six peer-reviewed psychological journals from 2005 to 2010, 170 articles contained abbreviated surveys.
-Developing a novel shortened survey was one of the main contributions in 84 of these articles.
+In recent years, psychologists have been increasingly interested in creating shorter versions of existing surveys. \cite{Kruyen} found that, among the 2273 articles that appeared in six peer-reviewed psychological journals from 2005 to 2010, 170 articles contained abbreviated surveys.
+Developing a novel shortened survey was a main contribution in 84 of these articles.

 Despite the increasing demand for shortened surveys, there is no standardized way of shortening them.
 Psychologists default to a number of arbitrary heuristic approaches that require extensive human labor and are susceptible to personal biases.
-Furthermore, reliability, the one concrete and standard measure of a shortened survey's quality, is highly sensitive to the restrictive assumptions of classical test theory \cite{Allen}.
-These assumptions are often violated in modern, multi-dimensional settings \cite{McNeish}.
+Furthermore, reliability, the one concrete and standard measure of a shortened survey's quality, is defined in the restrictive setting of classical test theory \citep{Allen}.
+Estimates of reliability are highly sensitive to classical test theory's assumptions, and these assumptions are often violated in modern, multi-dimensional settings \citep{McNeish}.

 We propose using our procedure to shorten surveys.
 Essentially, we suggest selecting a subset of questions that, once accounted for, render the information in the remaining questions independent.
-To demonstrate our procedure's effectiveness, we consider the Big Five Inventory (BFI) \cite{John}, a $p = 44$ question personality survey.
-There has been much interest in reducing the BFI survey, as evidenced by articles proposing a 10-question version \cite{Rammstedt}, a 15-question version \cite{Gerlitz}, and multiple 20-question versions \cite{Engvik, Gouveia, Tucakovic}.
-Each question in the survey is attributed to one of the five personality factors \cite{Digman}: extraversion, agreeableness, conscientiousness, neuroticism, and openness.
+To demonstrate our procedure's effectiveness, we consider the Big Five Inventory (BFI) \citep{John}, a $p = 44$ question personality survey.
+There has been much interest in reducing the BFI survey, as evidenced by articles proposing a 10-question version \citep{Rammstedt}, a 15-question version \citep{Gerlitz}, and multiple 20-question versions \citep{Engvik, Gouveia, Tucakovic}.
+Each question in the survey is attributed to one of the five personality factors \citep{Digman}: extraversion, agreeableness, conscientiousness, neuroticism, and openness.

-The BFI dataset we consider has responses from $n=228$ undergraduate students at a large US public university and can be found on CRAN \cite{Zhang} in the \texttt{EFAutilities} package.
+We consider the BFI dataset from \cite{Zhang}, which has responses from $n=228$ undergraduate students at a large US public university.
+It can be found on CRAN in the \texttt{EFAutilities} package.
 We apply our procedure at level $\alpha=0.05$ and search for the minimizing subset using our swapping algorithm with just one random initialization (using more than one random initialization gives identical results).
 Within less than a tenth of a second, our procedure selects a size-19 subset of the original 44 questions, cutting the survey in more than half.